NOCTURNE IN PARALLAX

 program note

-At the beginning of NOCTURNE IN PARALLAX, I had a specific image in mind: driving at night on a deserted Southern California desert highway.
+At the beginning of this piece, I had a specific image in mind: driving at night on a deserted Southern California desert highway.
 It was a Lynchian cocktail for me—dark and seductive, nostalgic but vaguely wrong—like Twin Peaks’ dreamy fog rolling into the hard glare of Lost Highway.
-David Lynch has always been a major influence on my creative thinking.
+David Lynch has long been a major influence on my creative thinking.

 “Parallax” is the phenomenon in which an object seems to shift position depending on where you’re standing (or moving) as you look at it.
-In this trio, that idea shows up in a musical perspective: lines move at different speeds, drifting past each other, briefly aligning, then slipping out of sync again.
+In this trio, that idea plays out musically: elements move at different speeds, drifting past each other, briefly aligning, then slipping out of sync again.

 -SC